 New Zealand sure does love Jet Boats!
 You can organise a Jet Boat tour of Auckland Harbour, Huka Falls and Queenstown!
 They will have you whizzing, speeding and 360 degree spinning at speeds of 85 km/hr – the ultimate experience if you are looking for that adrenaline rush!

 14. Agroventures Adventure Park

 Agroventures is the ultimate adventure hub in Rotorua.
 There are 5 crazy experiences to be had here: Bungy Jump from a crane, Swoop ( a GIANT swing), the tiny yet fast paced Agrojet, the Shweeb (a human powered, aerodynamic racing pod) and a Skydive Experience - the Freefall Xtreme!
 Check out our video of our time at the park here!

 What is a Luge you ask?
 Easy!
 A Luge is kind of like a toboggan – but for dry tracks!
 You will find the Luge at Skyline Rotorua and Skyline Queenstown.
 Jump in and speed along the array of tracks that offer unforgettable views!
 TIP: Take the Gondola up the mountain and make the most of the endless selfie opportunities.

 16. Snowboard & Ski

 Each year New Zealand welcomes travellers and snow junkies across the globe for their infamous snow seasons!
-Queenstown & Wanaka are popular BASES (excuse the pun) for your Ski & Snowboarding adventure.
+Queenstown & Wanaka are popular bases for your Ski & Snowboarding adventure.
 Mountain transfers make it easy for you to experience all of the wonders of Queenstown & Wanaka as well as the snowy peaks.
 Oh and the north island of NZ gets some pretty epic snow as well!